crs4/most-voip/docs/android_docs/examples/index.rst

 Examples
 ========

-Basic usage examples can be found in the  `python tutorial page  <../tutorial/index.html>`_ .
+Basic usage examples can be found in the `android tutorial page  <../tutorial/index.html>`_ .
-Advanced examples can be found in the `python/examples/` subdirectory of the MOST-Voip sources.
+Advanced examples can be found in the `android/examples/` subdirectory of the MOST-Voip sources.